kyleboas/tacticsjournal.com/_posts/2023-4-27-The-space-Manuel Akanji-positioning-creates.md

 April 27, 2023 — Manuel Akanji, for Manchester City, was trialed at left-back when they faced Arsenal yesterday, and some of the habits he had on the right were transferred over when he played on the left.

-Akanji is a highly intelligent defender and is elite in 1v1 situations, but he has two weaknesses:
+Akanji is a highly intelligent defender and is elite in 1v1 situations, but he has three weaknesses:

 - Poor positioning before the ball is played over his head down the line.
 - Poor positioning in relation to his teammates when they move away from him.